peterthehan/fergus/README.md

 ## About
 Fergus is a [Discord](https://discordapp.com/) bot for [Crusaders Quest](https://play.google.com/store/apps/details?id=com.nhnent.SKQUEST).

-Invite him to your server by clicking this [link](https://goo.gl/nDluCQ) or try him out first in either of the two servers listed below!
+Invite him to your server using [this link](https://goo.gl/nDluCQ) or try him out first in either of the two servers listed below!

 <div align="center">
   <a href="https://discord.gg/WjEFnzC">